 - That someone else will deem your sexual performance “inadequate.”

 - If someone sees you naked, they’ll laugh.

 - That if you let yourself come too hard or be too loud they might not like you and then they’ll go away.

 - That if you’re honest about your sexual past, they will judge you.

 Many people arrange their sexual lives and relationships in an attempt to avoid dealing with those fears, yet the only way out is through.

 At some point you have to take a stand, you have to face your fear square in the face and befriend it.
-You have to stop letting it make you small.
-You have to stop letting it get the best of you, or letting it control your decisions.
+Stop letting it make you small, letting it get the best of you, or letting it control your decisions.
 You can’t make decisions for your highest good from fear.
-You have to make them from a place of courage and invite the fear to go with you and transform, or just be there even as you take big leaps.
+Instead, you have to make them from a place of courage and invite the fear to go with you and transform, or just be there even as you take big leaps.

 So I know when someone wants to change their sexual and intimate life and relationships, that fear almost instinctively comes up.
 If you’ve ever had a negative consequence related to your sexuality, then it got even more ingrained.
 But if it’s time for you to grow your sexuality, then you’ve got to face your fear and take a step.

-In the meantime, notice when and how that fear and excitement comes up for you, and start putting a positive spin on it and just see what that shifts for you.
+In the meantime, notice when and how that fear and excitement comes up for you, start putting a positive spin on it, and just see what that shifts for you.

 Sexuality is about so many beautiful things.
 Don’t let your fear eclipse the beauty, magic, and joy of it.
 Let’s turn fear into excitement.